Best Places to visit in South America

 One of the best places to visit in South America is the SALAR DE UYUNI, THE SALT FLATS IN BOLIVIA.
 Another great adventure is CYCLING ON THE DEATH ROAD IN BOLIVIA.

 The Galapagos Islands are one of the most famous island archipelagos in the world.
-Check out my 10-DAY LAND-BASED ITINERARY GALAPAGOS ISLANDS and my COMPREHENSIVE GUIDE ABOUT THE GALAPAGOS ISLANDS.
+Check out my 10-DAY LAND-BASED ITINERARY GALAPAGOS ISLANDS.

 One of my favorite cities in South America is RIO DE JANEIRO, and one of the best countries for adventure tours is ECUADOR.